Konadu-Akwasi-Akuoko/Angular-The-Complete-Guide/section-05-components-and-data-binding-deep-dive/README.md

   }
 ```

 The `{strict: true}` option in `@ViewChild` is used to specify whether Angular should enforce stricter type checking.
 If `{strict: true}` is set, Angular will initialize the property with `undefined` and it will always be `undefined` if the query matches no elements.
 If `{strict: false}` is set (or not set at all, as `false` is the default), Angular will still initialize the property with `undefined`, but it will be set to `null` if the query matches no elements.
+But you can always access the value in your component with the `onAfterViewInit()` lifecycle hook, without setting the property `strict`.

 This can be useful if you want to ensure that a child component or DOM element is always available in your parent component.
 If it's not, Angular will throw an error, helping you catch potential bugs in your code.